tjvr/website/pages/tech.md

     electrical: medium
     mechanical: easy

-  led-clock:
-    name: "LED Clock"
-    description: "Make your own clock to display the current time on the 7 segment LED displays.
-This project uses a ready made circuit board, is complete with the box and external mains power supply unit."
-    cost: "~£20-£25"
-    electrical: medium
-    mechanical: easy

   digital-echo-chamber:
     name: "Digital Echo Chamber"
     description: "This circuit takes input from the built-in microphone, or from an external input, and allows you to add echo and feedback to your voice, or music.
 This circuit uses a ready make circuit board."
     cost: "~£15-£20"
     electrical: medium
     mechanical: easy

   guitar-pedal:
     name: "Guitar Pedal"
     description: "Are you a budding guitarist and would like to build your own distortion pedal?
 With this project, you can!"